 As their name suggests, these snake species have black marks on their neck and usually cream or yellow blotches on their longitudinal sides.

-There are two main sub-species of this snake species: The Eastern and the Western black-necked garter snakes.
-The Eastern one grows up to 20 inches long, while the Western sub-species can reach 42 inches in length for adults.
+This snake species has two main sub-species: The Eastern and the Western black-necked garter snakes.
+The Eastern one grows up to 20 inches long, while the Western sub-species can reach 42 inches long for adults.
 The latter is also a water snake, while the former prefers being on land.

 5. Checkered Garter Snake

 Have you seen the checkered garter snakes?
-They are subtly beautiful and are among the most common types of garter snakes.
+They are subtly beautiful and are among the most common garter snakes.

 These creatures generally have dark skin and evenly distributed patterns throughout their bodies.
 If you want to see many of them, visit Oklahoma, Kansas, or Mexico.